Tax Form 1098-T

 Box 5 ("Scholarships or grants") shows the net amount of certain forms of educational

-assistance that were received or applied to your student account during the tax year (January 1 - December 31), regardless of the term for which the funds originally were intended.
-For example, if you received a Fall 2018 Pell Grant in 2018, the amount of the grant would be added into Box 5.
+assistance that were received or applied to your student account during the tax year (January 1 - December 31).
 Note that the amount in Box 5 may include fee payments and other credits paid by a third party.
 Any subsequent adjustments or reductions to educational assistance that occurred in the same tax year are summed into the amount.
 The net amount is sent to the IRS.

 What does an amount in Box 6 mean?